...

 3. Optimizing Maintenance for Cost Efficiency

-maintained buildings experience maintenance needs in the long run.
+Well-maintained buildings experience fewer maintenance needs over time.
 Through installing and efficiently operating systems and equipment, building commissioning minimizes the frequency of repairs and upkeep.
 As a result, maintenance expenses decrease, and the time between maintenance tasks extends, leading to savings.

 Factors Impacting the Expenses of Building Commissioning